julienhvillemur/data-analytics-power-bi-report378/README.md

 The execute summary within the report view of this project presents essential information concerning sales data.
 The summary visualisations pull data from the Orders, Products and Stores sample tables.
 The summary provides the following visualisations and information:
 Visualisation | Information
 | :---: | :---:
-Card Visualisations | Total revenue, order & profit.
+Card Visualisations | Total revenue, orders & profit.
 Donut Charts | Revenue by country & store type.
 Line Chart | Revenue by start of year.
 Clustered bar chart | Orders by product category.